sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ## Complexity

-Just a reminder.
+To give You some scale.
 Cookit currently has:

 - 182 184 recipes
 - 2936 ingredients

 As a consequence of the way I model similarities, I will need to create for each recipe a 2936 dimensional array representing ingredients.
-This gives me 534 892 224 floats.
-If we do a simple calculation:
+Just how much it is in memory?

 ```
+182184(number of recipes) * 2936 = 534 892 224 floats
 534 892 224 * 4(the size of float) ~ 2.14 Gig counting only space needed for floats
 ```

-And if I will want to calculate the similarities I will have to do:
+And if I will want to calculate the similarities for all recipes I will have to do:

 ```
-((182 184 * 2 936)^2) /2 = 143 054 845 647 833 100 floating point multiplications
+((182184 * 2936)^2) /2 = 143 054 845 647 833 100 floating point multiplications
 ```

 So citing [Mark Watney](https://en.wikipedia.org/wiki/The_Martian_(Weir_novel))